Web of Science (WoS)Databases

 Please note: University Maastricht does not subscribe to the Book Citation Index, a new part of Web of Science.

 Each database can be searched individually or in combination with the others.
 Make your selections using the More Settings option at the foot of the Web of Science Core Collection search screen.

 InCites is a citation-based evaluation tool for academic and government administrators to analyze institutional productivity and benchmark output against peers and aspirational peers in a national or international context.

-When using InCites for evaluation purposes be cautious as the quantitative indicators are meant to support qualitative, expert assessment and should not used in isolation (see: The Leiden Manifesto for research metrics ).
+When using InCites for evaluation purposes be cautious as the quantitative indicators are meant to support qualitative, expert assessment and should not be used in isolation (see: Using InCites responsibly: A Guide to Interpretation and Good Practice and The Leiden Manifesto for research metrics ).

 The InCItes handbook, discussing the available indicators, and how they are calculated, is downloadable in PDF format.